Table of Contents

 Getting customers to share their feedback is a great way to discover issues with your product or customer interactions that are pushing customers to cancel.

 To take this a step further, collecting cancellation insights and actioning them helps you mitigate disloyalty and improve customer retention in a lasting way.
-A convenient way to gather feedback is a timely email or in-app notification when customers decide to cancel their subscription.
+A convenient way to gather feedback is a timely email or in-app notification when customers decide to cancel their subscriptions.

 How to Calculate Customer Retention and Churn